ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 [React](https://reactjs.org/) is a library written in JavaScript, developed on Facebook to facilitate the creation of web applications in a more orderly way and with less code than if you use pure Javascript or libraries like jQuery focused on the manipulation of the DOM.
 It allows views to be associated with data, so if the data changes, so do the views.

-React uses what is called the virtual DOM which is a representation of the DOM but in memory, which React uses to significantly increase the performance of components and front-end applications.
+React uses what is called the virtual DOM which is a representation of the DOM but in memory, which React uses to significantly increase the performance of components and frontend applications.
 Basically, when a view is updated, React takes care of updating the Virtual DOM, which is much faster than updating the browser's DOM (real DOM).
 When React compares the Virtual DOM with the DOM of the browser, it knows exactly which parts of the page to update and saves the need to update the entire view.